SMT-LIB/pending-benchmarks/README.md

 # Pending Benchmarks

 The benchmarks collected in this repository use features that will be included in future SMT-LIB releases.
-Hence, they are not currently SMT-LIB compliant, and are not part of the official benchmark release.
+They are not currently SMT-LIB compliant, and are not part of the official benchmark release.
+They are collected here to allow the community to experiment with these features.

 When the non-standard features used by a problem set becomes part of the SMT-LIB standard, this set will be included in the next official benchmark